ngeodesic-ai/ngf-alpha/README.md

 - Small test set; next step is to transition to larger sample of ARC/MMLU tasks for validation (from datasets python package)
 - For ARC, the stock 65.0% and semantic similarity 93.7% are realistic
 - For MMLU, the stock 60.0% and semantic similarity 92.1% are realistic
+- Tested on NVIDIA A100 only, need to test on NVIDIA T4

 ## Hardware Notes
 Results validated on an NVIDIA A100 GPU (Colab Pro+ & Grok Expert).
 Testing on NVIDIA T4 and CPU currently inprogress.
 Performance may vary; A100 recommended for optimal results.